 Before the invasion, Indigenous tribes of Turtle Island lived in harmony with their wolf relatives and considered them expressions of Great Spirit.
-Even though the wolf was a terribly frightening creature to encounter, Native people understood that it is not possible to obliterate all threat from life.
+Even though the wolf was a terribly frightening creature to encounter, Native people understood that it is not possible to obliterate all threats from life.
 Using an excess of aggression in an attempt to secure safety will paradoxically obliterate the balance of the very life we are trying to protect.
 It is not possible to obtain safety once and for all.
 When we spend time dwelling on the fear of a possible threat we place ourselves at a disadvantage for perceiving our present situation accurately.
 This hunter totem reminds us to simply look at the terrain under our feet as we move and always move from there rather than from an anticipated illusion.